Hystery (haha) of Hysterectomies

 Alternatives to Hysterectomy

-Many women with Endometriosis have opted to follow a more natural course of treatment.
-Altered diets, supplements and herbs, essential oils, sitz baths, and massages.
+Many EndoWarriors have opted to follow a more natural course of treatment.
+Altered diets, supplements and herbs, essential oils, sitz baths, massages, and many more.
 They strive to maintain a hormonal balance and control their Endometriosis symptoms and growths and avoid surgery.
 There are many webpages and books available on these subjects.

 When the time comes for me to talk to my doctor about a hysterectomy, I’m not sure what I’ll do.
 Honestly : no clue.
 But I do feel far more educated today than I did yesterday!